GLIMS-RGI/rgi_user_guide/_sources/regions/rgi03.md

 ## Changes from version 6.0 to 7.0

-**Ellesmere**
+**Ellesmere Island**

-The quality of RGI 6.0 glacier outlines in northern Ellesmere Island suffered from incorrect ice divides, missing rock outcrops, missing (mostly very small) glaciers and a geolocation shift.
+Glacier outlines were replaced in the northern and western parts of Ellesmere Island, since RGI 6.0 outlines suffered from incorrect ice divides, missing rock outcrops, missing (mostly very small) glaciers and a geolocation shift.
 Glaciers were remapped using glacier outlines by {cite:t}`white2019glacier` as a base but modifying them using four Landsat ETM+ panchromatic scenes acquired in July 2000.
 For the northernmost regions outside the coverage of Landsat the "World imagery" layer of the ESRI Basemap was used instead.
 Some smaller ice shelves were excluded.
 The editing included a mix of manual and automated corrections.

-**Other changes**
+**Other islands**

-Glacier divides were added on Axel Heiberg Island ice caps, Sydkap Ice Cap, Agassiz Ice Cap, and glaciers west of Sydkap, and west of Manson Ice Field, and outlines were adjusted to improve their quality.
+On Axel Heiberg Island ice caps, Sydkap Ice Cap, Agassiz Ice Cap, and glaciers west of Sydkap, and west of Manson Ice Field, RGI 6.0 outlines were adjusted to improve their quality, and glacier divides were replaced.
 Several previously omitted glaciers west of Prince of Wales Ice Cap were added.

 ## Additional information